leegg713/NbaDataSorter/README.md

 3. **Configure Exclusions**

-   To exclude columns from the graph, add their names to the `exclude_cols` list in the script at the bottom
+   To exclude additional columns from the graph, add their names to the `exclude_cols` list in the script at the bottom

 ## Customization